BlueprintAssist/blueprintassist.github.io/docs/miscellaneous/faq.md

 # FAQ

 ## How to enable the plugin
 Code plugins are not enabled by default, you need to manually enable them for each project.

-Follow the instructions below.
+1. Open your project and in top toolbar navigate to Edit > Plugins
+1. In the plugin window search for BlueprintAssist and enable the plugin by ticking the checkbox

 Alternatively it might be useful to edit the plugin so it is enabled by default and you do not need to do this for each project.
 Follow instructions in [Enabling the plugin by default](#enabling-the-plugin-by-default).

-1. Open your project and in top toolbar navigate to Edit > Plugins
-2. In the plugin window search for BlueprintAssist and enable the plugin by ticking the checkbox

 ## Formatting looks off